perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- Offset `0x32` - `0x33` - update sequence array that stores last 2 bytes of first sector of MFT record
 			- Update sequence array used as checksum for record integrity validation
 	- **Standard Information Attribute**
-		- Date and time of creation
+		- Date and time of creation (Top-left)
-		- Last modified date and time
+		- Last modified date and time ()
 		- Last access date and time
 		- Record update date and time